 2 tablespoons of water mix with 3 tablespoons of water

-For the preparation, soak wood ear mushroom in water overnight, then finely chopped.
+For the preparation, soak wood ear mushroom in water for 1 hour, then finely chopped.
 Also, soak glass noodles in hot water for about 30 minutes.

 Then in a hot pan, add 2 tablespoons of oil, 2 ounces of julienned carrots, 2 ounces of julienned cabbages, 2 ounces of ounces of halved Shimeji mushrooms, 2 ounces of finely chopped wood ear mushrooms, 2 ounces of julienned snow peas, and stir them until the aroma comes out.
 Then add 2 tablespoons of oyster sauce, 1 teaspoon of soy sauce, a pinch of salt, a pinch of pepper, a pinch of sugar, and a dash of sesame oil.
 Mix well.
 Now add 2 ounces of chopped glass noodles and stir fry until combine.
 Lastly add 1 teaspoon of cornstarch water mix with 1 tablespoon of water (the corn starch water is going to seal the flavor and the juice of the vegetable inside, so it won’t be watery while wrapping the spring rolls).
 Let it cool.